ErnstDinkelmann/udacity_deeprl_reacher_continious/README.md

 - Windows (32-bit): click [here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/Reacher_Windows_x86.zip)
 - Windows (64-bit): click [here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/Reacher_Windows_x86_64.zip)

 Download the file into the top level directory of this repo and extract it.
-The code as it is assumes that the environment file (`Reacher.x86` for 32-bit systems or `Reacher.x86_64` for 64-bit systems) is located with a directory in the root of the repo (`/Reacher_Multi/` for the multi-agent version of the environment or `/Reacher_Single/` for the single-agent version of the environment).
+The code as it is, assumes that the environment file (`Reacher.x86` for 32-bit systems or `Reacher.x86_64` for 64-bit systems) is located with a directory in the root of the repo (`/Reacher_Multi/` for the multi-agent version of the environment or `/Reacher_Single/` for the single-agent version of the environment).

 ## Files in the repo
 This is a short description of the files in the repo (that comes with the repo) or may be generated as output by the code when running:

-* `main.py`: the main file containing high-level training function as well as a function for viewing a trained agent.
+* `main.py`: the main file containing high-level training function, a function for viewing a trained agent, as well as a function for plotting the results.
 Note that the directory location of this file is detected and used as a parameter in the code.
 If you are not executing from the command line, you may need to make adjustments to the code.
 This is the file that will be run from the command line as follows:

+    * There are two command-line arguments:
+        * `--mode` with possible values `train` for training an agent (the default), `view` for viewing a trained agent and `plot` for plotting the results after training.
+        * `--env` with possible values `multi` for working with the multi-agent environment (the default) and `single` for the single-agent environment.
-    * To train the agent: `python main.py --mode train` or, since training is the default behaviour, `python main.py` will also work just fine.
+    * E.g. to train the agent on the multi-agent environment: `python main.py --mode train --env multi` or, since training is the default behaviour and multi is the default environment, `python main.py` will do the same thing.
-    * To view a trained agent: `python main.py --mode view`.
+    * E.g. to view a trained agent on the single environment: `python main.py --mode view --env single`.
 You will need a `actor_checkpoint.pth` file in the root for this to work.

 * `parameters.py`: the file with all the hyper-parameters that we chose to expose (essentially the ones we felt were important during some stage of the development and understanding).
 Actual parameters are merely global python constants.